Leonas/funlife-server/public/src/core/ui/README.md

 # Mobile Webkit UI/UX

 # Duplicates & Problems to fix
+*  Search the code for load and unload references but the actual unload panel function was never defined
+* on each show page, we need to add in scrolling option
+* defered loading - make this work with routing and not how it works now

 Remove this crap I only want it setable from the router:
 * We handle history and transitions.
 You can select from six transitions by setting the data-transition property.
 The default is slide.